Recently, Ive been contemplating status and success vs significance.

 What may begin in childhood, in order to stay safe and to belong, has a nasty habit of continuing into adulthood, with disastrous consequences.
 Toxic relationships.
 Burnout.
 Poor choices that undermine self respect.

 But, personal crises can serve as an initiation to the true journey, hinted at in myth, stories and parables through the ages.
 Mapped out for us all by Joseph Campbell in the 20th century.
-(The Hero with a Thousand Faces)
+He called it the Hero’s Journey.

-We are all unwittingly captivated by the potential of this journey, which is invisibly wired into us.
+We are unwittingly captivated by the potential of this journey, which is invisibly wired into us.
 Many of our most loved films capitalise on this by basing their plots on the Hero’s Journey model.
+(Applies for heroine’s too.)

-As a transformational coach, I use this model with my clients too, supporting them on their lifetime adventure to realise their true nature, from which can flower a significant contribution that is an effective expression of their unique gifts.
+As a transformational coach, I use this model with my clients, supporting them on their lifetime adventure to realise their true nature, from which can flower more effective expression of their unique gifts through work and in relationships..

-Of course, I’ve taken the journey too.
-I learned that True Significance does not come from external sources and especially it does not come from self sacrifice.
+True Significance does not come from external sources and especially, it does not come from self sacrifice.
 It comes from deep knowing and being faithful to a sense of purpose.
+And that journey is lifelong.